How to Improve Immune and Intestinal Health After Narcotic Addiction

 By: Reilly Johnson

 Did you know the stomach is often referred to as your second brain?
 Think about it, how your stomach goes usually determines how you go.
 And everyone knows that opiate addiction and drug abuse cause untold damage and discomfort to the digestive system and everything that depends on it.
-Common digestive symptoms caused during opioid detox and narcotic withdrawal include:
+Common digestive symptoms caused narcotic withdrawal and opiate addiction include:

 Thankfully we have found a natural solution to these problems.

 Probiotic formulas provide living microorganisms which are beneficial, if not essential, for overall health and well being.
 Specifically, probiotics are recognized for their benefits in promoting a healthy digestive tract and immune system including the reduction of pathogens responsible for diarrhea and the restoration of microflora in the intestinal tract, especially following the use of antibiotics and after addiction.
 Probiotics help move food through your gut:

 Probiotics are live bacteria and yeasts that are good for your health, especially your digestive system.
 We sometimes think of bacteria as something that causes sickness and diseases.
 But your body is full of good and bad bacteria.
 Probiotics are the “good” or “helpful” bacteria because they help keep your gut healthy.

 Probiotics are naturally found in your body.
 You can also find them in some foods and supplements.
 Doctors often suggest them to help with digestive problems.

 When you lose “good” bacteria in your body like after you take antibiotics or after narcotic addiction, probiotics can help replace them.
 They lower the amount of “bad” bacteria in your system which causes infections and other stomach problems.
 They also help balance your “good” and “bad” bacteria to keep your body working like it should.

 There are many types of bacteria classified as probiotics.
 Each has different benefits, but in most cases probiotics come from two groups.